The story of farming in Kintyre

 In the eighteenth century crops were oats, barley, bere, wheat, turnips, potatoes hay and kale.,

 These crops sustained the farm animals, the households and the farm workers and also local markets.
-Larger farms would have up to 4 pair of horses, butsmall farms would only have one to possibly two horses.
+Larger farms would have up to four pair of horses, but small farms would only have one to possibly two horses.
 These smaller farms would share (pool) their horses at harvest time.

-In the early days the scythe was the main tool for cutting the crop..
-The hay would be cut and left to dry, then coiled in small bundles and then rucked in the field, this allowing the hay to dry out before being carted to the stack yard and stacked.
+In the early days, the scythe was the main tool for cutting the crop.
+The hay would be cut and left to dry, then coiled in small bundles and then rucked in the field, thus allowing the hay to dry out before being carted to the stack yard and stacked.

 We have a collection of farm tools on display including a peat barrow, always remember there was no waste every part of our land yielded something and peat was cut, dried and stacked for the fire and cooking.

-The rents were not paid in money, they were generally paid in meal, cheese, malt (made from bere grain) and cows.
-The Tackesman converted a good deal of this produce into money before he paid the rents to the landowner or laird..
+The rents were not paid in money, they were generally paid in a meal, cheese, malt (made from bere grain) and cows.
+The Tackesman converted a good deal of this produce into money before he paid the rents to the landowner or laird.

 It was rare to find a farm tenanted by a single tenant, and in general several tenants worked the farms in a communal fashion, all took part in each operation and the rigs of the farms were drawn for by lots, each tenant receiving the produce of a number of rigs according to his share in the tenancy.
 In order to ensure each tenant got a fair distribution of good and bad land the rigs appointed to any one tenant were scattered throughout the farm and this fact probably accounts for the word Run-Rig, which was the name given to the system or method.
 It is from the Gaelic “Rhoinn”, a division, and “Ruith”, to run, and signifies that the rigs pertaining to a tenant ran or extended over all the available area, and not confined to a particular part of the farm.